Glory Vase: 2020: five-year-old season

-At Hanshin Racecourse on 28 June Glory Vase began his 2020 campaign by starting the 9.7/1 fifth choice in the betting for the 61st edition of the Grade 1 Takarazuka Kinen but ran poorly and came home seventeenth of the eighteen runners behind Chrono Genesis, beaten more than thirty lengths by the winner.
-As in the previous season Glory Vase returned from the summer break in Kyoto Daishoten on 11 October when he was ridden by Yuga Kawada and started the 5.2/1 third favourite behind Kiseki (2017 Kikuka Sho) and King of Koji (Meguro Kinen) in a seventeen-runner field.
+Glory Vase was sent to Dubai to start the 2020 campaign at the Dubai Turf, but as the race itself was cancelled due to the COVID-19 pandemic, the horse was returned to Japan.
+Glory Vase would ultimately begin his 2020 campaign at the 61st edition of the Grade 1 Takarazuka Kinenat Hanshin Racecourse on 28 June, where the horse was the 9.7/1 fifth choice in the betting.
+However, he ran poorly and came home seventeenth of the eighteen runners behind Chrono Genesis, beaten more than thirty lengths by the winner.
+As in the previous season Glory Vase returned from the summer break in Kyoto Daishoten on 11 October when he was ridden by Yuga Kawada and was the 5.2/1 third favourite behind Kiseki (2017 Kikuka Sho) and King of Koji (Meguro Kinen) in a seventeen-runner field.
 He settled in fifth place before moving up on the outside on the final turn, taking the lead in the last 200 metres and keeping on well to win by three quarters of a length from Kiseki.

 On 29 November Glory Vase was again partnered by Kawada when he went off the 16.2/1 fourth choice in the betting for the Japan Cup over 2400 metres at Tokyo Racecourse.
 He race in second place for most of the way behind the runaway leader Kiseki but after making a strong challenge in the straight he was outpaced in the closing stages and came home fifth behind Almond Eye, Contrail, Daring Tact and Curren Bouquetd'or, beaten two lengths by the winner.

 In the 2020 World's Best Racehorse Rankings, Glory Vase was rated on 123, making him the equal fifteenth best racehorse in the world.

+2021: six-year-old season

+Glory Vase started the season with the Kinko Sho where he was the second choice behind Daring Tact, but finished fourth to Gibeon.
+The horse was then sent to Hong Kong to enter the Queen Elizabeth II Cup, where the horse placed himself in the rear until the final stretch, and while the horse could not catch up to the winner, Loves Only You, was still able to finish in second place.
+After this race, Glory Vase took the summer off before running in the All Comer, where he finished in third as he was unable to catch up to Win Marilyn.

+On December 12, Glory Vase returned to Hong Kong to run in the Hong Kong Vase once again, with Moreira at the helm.
+The horse placed itself in the rear and passed the pack on the final stretch, beating out Pyledriver and winning the race for a second time in his career.